jbat10/KIT325/docs/Photorec Usage Guide.md

 ## Step-by-step walkthrough

-### Windows Version

-1. within the (path here) folder on the USB drive, locate the file "photorec_win.exe"
-2. Right click the file and select "Run as Administrator"
-3. A command prompt window will open with the instructions from the tool displayed.
-4. Select the drive partition you wish to search for, using arrow keys and enter to select the displayed options
-5.

 ### Linux Version

 The tool can be run from the command line.
 Once the tool has been opened, the process for running is identical